wp-plugins/twitter-ticker/readme.txt

 == Screenshots ==

-1. ITICKER widget at the bottom of the screen, showing tweets.
+1. ITICKER widget at the bottom of the screen.
-2. ITICKER widget showing share buttons.
+2. ITICKER widget at the bottom of the screen.
-3. Configure ITICKER colours to fit in with your site.

 == FAQ ==
 Contact us at iticker [at] eduvoyage [dot] com if you need any help installing the plugin or have any feature requests.